uwrit/leaf/docs/admin/dataset/README.md

     , maritalStatus = ''Unknown''
     , marriedBoolean = CAST(0 AS BIT)
     , hispanicBoolean = CAST(CASE WHEN p.ethnicity_code = 38003563 THEN 1 ELSE 0 END AS BIT)
-    , deceasedBoolean = cast(CASE WHEN p.death_date IS NULL THEN 0 ELSE 1 END AS BIT)
+    , deceasedBoolean = CAST(CASE WHEN p.death_date IS NULL THEN 0 ELSE 1 END AS BIT)
     , [name] = ''Unknown Unknown''
     , mrn = ''Unknown''
     , race = p.race